 Founded in 1812, the Academy of Natural Sciences of Drexel University is a leading natural history museum dedicated to advancing research, education, and public engagement in biodiversity and environmental science.Program Street Address: 1900 Benjamin Franklin Pkwy

-19103Program Phone Number: 215-299-1152Which one best describes your organization?: Non-ProfitWhich one best describes your program?: Site-based - stationary (students come to a site)Is your program delivered in collaboration with external partners?: NoAccepting Mentors: Is your program currently accepting mentors?
+19103Program Phone Number: 215-299-1152Which one best describes your organization?: Non-ProfitWhich one best describes your program?: Site-based - stationary (students come to a site)Is your program delivered in collaboration with external partners?: NoAccepting Mentors: No

 CONTENTIs STEM the "core" of your program?: YesWhich type of STEM programming do you offer? (choose ALL that apply):

-Which other activities does your STEM program include? (choose All that apply): No other activitiesDoes your program use volunteer STEM mentors?: No
+Which other activities does your STEM program include? (choose All that apply): No other activitiesDoes your program use volunteer STEM mentors?: Yes

 - Environment Science